By Claire Allphin, MSW, PhD

 As one of the founders of the SSP (others were Hilde Burton, Linda Cozzarelli, Ann Smith, Joanne Wile), I would like to tell you about some of our experiences.
 The description and examples are fairly typical of both teachers and students in the program, but I will also be describing how I, as teacher, have learned in this process.

 Here is a brief description of how the program was originally set up: A committee chaired by one of the teachers in the program and consisting of teachers and students in the program, as well as some staff therapists, made policy for the program.
 Eventually, the committee included faculty members, the executive director, and other interested TPI members.
 Prospective students submit applications and are interviewed by a Selection Committee.
-A two-year commitment is required of each student.
-Each student has weekly individual meetings with a teacher and participates in a weekly group meeting with one or two teachers.
+A two-year (changed to a one-year commitment in 2017) commitment is required of each student.
+Each student has weekly individual meetings with a teacher and participates in a bi-monthly group meeting with one or two teachers.
 The teaching includes presentations by students and teachers of their work with supervisees and discussions of readings about the supervisory process.

 The faculty meets once a month in a study group to discuss problems and issues in their work with students.
 We seek to support the integration of theory and practice, to enhance self-awareness, and to promote the development of a sense of personal authority in relation to the development of a professional self.